iamYole/DIO-DevOps-Projects/README.md

 17. Project 17 - [Implementing CICD Pipeline for Terraform using Jenkins](https://github.com/iamYole/DIO-Projects/blob/main/Project%2017%20-%20Implementing%20CICD%20Pipeline%20for%20Terraform%20using%20Jenkins/README.md)
     Setting up a CI/CD (Continuous Integration/Continuous Deployment) pipeline for Terraform using Jenkins involves a series of steps.
 In this project, we will set up a Jenkins from a docker image and then and also install Terraform CLI to implement the CICD Pipeline.
 18. Project 18 - [End to End Continuous Integration (CI) project using JENKINS | ANSIBLE | ARTIFACTORY | SONARQUBE | PHP](https://github.com/iamYole/DIO-Projects/tree/main/Project%2018%20-%20End%20to%20End%20Continous%20Intergration%20Project#readme)
-    In this project, we will be taking a deeper look at **Continous Intergration** in practice.
+    In this project, we will be taking a deeper look at **Continuous Integration** in practice.
 Here, will use several CI softwares like Jenkins, Ansible, SonarQube, etc to drive this implementation.
 19. Project 19 - [Containerization with Docker](https://github.com/iamYole/DIO-DevOps-Projects/blob/main/Project%2019%20-%20Containerization/README.md)
     THis project would be a basic introduction to containers(Docker).
 We will also see Docker in action by deploy our tooling application using docker.
 20. Project 20 - [Building a Scalable and Secure IT Infrastructure on AWS for a Company](https://github.com/iamYole/DIO-DevOps-Projects/blob/main/Project%2020%20-%20Building%20a%20Scalable%20and%20Secure%20IT%20Infrastructure%20on%20AWS/README.md)